mosparo/documentation/docs/4_usage/2_dashboard.md

 ## Last database cleanup _(Added in v1.4)_

 The note below the diagram indicates when the mosparo database was last cleaned up.
 During database cleanup, outdated data is automatically removed.

+## Delayed or blocked requests _(Added in v1.5)_

+Below the Submission chart, you see another chart with the delayed and blocked requests.
+These numbers are from the security features "Request delaying" and "IP Lockout".
+If you haven't enabled these features, you will see an empty chart.
+The chart will use the same date range as the submission chart.